wix-incubator/playable/docs/player-config.md

 ### Other

+`config.videoElement: HTMLVideoElement` You can pass your own HTMLVideoElement to player and we gonna use it.

 `config.showInteractionIndicator: Boolean` Pass `false` to disable indication of user interaction with player

 `config.playInline: Boolean` Attribute for playing inline in iOS